dtiesling/flask-muck/docs/docs/quickstart.md

     searchable_columns = [Teacher.name] #(7)!
 ```

-1. Name used as the url endpoint in the REST API.
+1. Name used as the URL endpoint in the REST API.
 2. Model class that will be queried and updated by this API.
-3. Marshmallow schema used to serialize and Teachers returned by the API.
+3. Marshmallow schema used to serialize Teachers returned by the API.
 4. Marshmallow schema used to validate payload data sent to the Create endpoint.
 5. Marshmallow schema used to validate payload data sent to the Patch endpoint.
 6. Marshmallow schema used to validate payload data sent to the Update endpoint.
 7. List of model columns that can be searched when listing Teachers using the API.

-## Add URL rules to a Flask Blueprint.
+## Add URL Rules to a Flask Blueprint
-The final step is to add the correct URL rules to an existing [Flask Blueprint](https://flask.palletsprojects.com/en/3.0.x/blueprints/)
-object.
-A classmethod is included that handles adding all necessary rules to the given Blueprint.
+The final step is to add the correct URL rules to an existing [Flask Blueprint](https://flask.palletsprojects.com/en/3.0.x/blueprints/) object.
+A class method is included that handles adding all necessary rules to the given Blueprint.

 ```python
 from flask import Blueprint